ostris/ai-toolkit/README.md

 ### Batch Image Generation

-An image generator that can take frompts from a config file or form a txt file and generate them to a folder.
+An image generator that can take prompts from a config file or form a txt file and generate them to a folder.
 I mainly needed this for an SDXL test I am doing but added some polish to it so it can be used for generat batch image generation.
 It all runs off a config file, which you can find an example of in  `config/examples/generate.example.yaml`.